semvdn/The-Birds-and-The-Bees/Documentation/Appearance.md

 # Bird Appearance Mechanics

 The visual appearance of each bird in the simulation is not random; it is determined by a set of "genes" that are inherited, blended, and mutated across generations.
-This genetic system is defined in `presets.js` and implemented in `main.js`.
+This genetic system is defined in [`js/presets.js`](js/presets.js:99) and implemented in [`js/main.js`](js/main.js:99).

 ## Genetic Components (`BIRD_GENES`)

-A bird's appearance is defined by a combination of shapes and colors.
+A bird's appearance is defined by a combination of shapes and colors stored in [`BIRD_GENES`](js/presets.js:99).

 1.  **Body Shapes:** These are predefined sets of vertices that form the main body of the bird.
 The simulation includes a `STANDARD` and `CRACKER` body type.